 (Source: BrightLocal, 2020)

-Statistics from 2020 provided by BrightLocal show that 97% of consumers use the internet in order to find local businesses, while 34% do so every day.
+Statistics from 2020 provided by BrightLocal show that 97% of consumers use the internet to find local businesses, while 34% do so daily.
 This data tells us just how much we rely on the internet for our consumer needs.
 It also points to how profitable PPC ads can be if you can reach your desired audience and generate good PPC traffic.
 With almost everybody using the internet to find nearby businesses, a well-placed paid ad could lead them to you.

 4. In 2020, approximately 26% of global internet users were using ad blockers.